azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/PilotServices/SubmittingCCOARequestsPilot.md

 There are a few ways you can obtain this information.

-1. Navigate to Ev2 and under *Release Details* you will see the Build Number
+1. Navigate to Ev2 and under *Release Details* you will see the Build ID **The Build ID will be between the parenthesis**

     ![alt text](media/SF_17.png)